patrick-lin-git/ttsky-verilog-template/docs/info.md

   DBGO[0] will refect the compare error if TX to Rx loopback doesn't match.

 ## External hardware

 	This chip require two clock
   		25MHz
 		100MHz
 8 Bi-directional pins might be input or output mode depends on the DIR pin setting.

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any